firebase/firebase-ios-sdk/README.md

 ## Context

-This repo contains a fully functional development environment for FirebaseCore, FirebaseAuth, FirebaseDatabase, FirebaseFirestore, FirebaseMessaging, and FirebaseStorage.
+This repo contains a fully functional development environment for FirebaseCore, FirebaseAuth, FirebaseDatabase, FirebaseFirestore, FirebaseFunctions, FirebaseMessaging, and FirebaseStorage.
 By following the usage instructions below, they can be developed and debugged with unit tests, integration tests, and reference samples.

 ## Source pod integration